Here is my best Vanguard three fund portfolio!

 Expense ratio – .035%

 This is not a dividend stock fund.
-Bonds pay interest, not dividends.
+Bonds and loans pay interest, not dividends.
 If you want a pure dividend stock ETF portfolio, drop this one and invest only in the first two.
 But for today’s purposes, we will stick with the Vanguard three fund portfolio concept.

 Three Fund Portfolio Asset Allocation